aegisclient/client/README.md

 ### Mixins

 Aegis uses [SpongePowered Mixin](https://github.com/SpongePowered/Mixin) for bytecode injection at runtime.
-See the [Mixin Wiki](https://github.com/SpongePowered/Mixin/wiki) for documentation.
+See the [Mixin Wiki](https://github.com/SpongePowered/Mixin/wiki) for documentation

 ## Contributing

 We appreciate contributions.
-If you want to improve Aegis, feel free to open a pull request.
+If you want to improve Aegis, feel free to open a pull request